-The first step in the process is to identify several lawyers for you to meet and interview.
+The first step in the process of hiring a divorce lawyer is to identify several lawyers for you to meet and interview.
 Recommendations will be available from your local bar association, not-for-profit groups that specialize in assisting people involved in matrimonial litigation, and from friends and family.

 Then, there are three important factors to consider in order to select the family law attorney best for you and your case: (1) credentials, (2) case and client approach, and (3) working relationship.

 1. Regarding credentials, you should focus on hiring a divorce lawyer who has demonstrated experience and expertise in the area of family law.
 Look for a lawyer who specializes in family law matters, rather than a general practitioner.
 The lawyer should have at least 5-10 years of experience.
 He or she should be a member of one or more professional associations that require a high degree of competency in order to become a member (such as the American Academy of Matrimonial Lawyers).
 He or she should also be recognized by his or her peers as an expert (such as being selected a “Super Lawyer”).

 2. The lawyer’s approach to your case and to you as a client is best determined by an interview.
 Meet the lawyers you have selected and see their offices.
 Find out if the lawyer will be aggressive or conciliatory.
 Will he or she abide by your instructions?
 Will he or she prioritize issues which you feel to be most important?
 Will he or she use cost effective methods in advancing your case.

 Find out if his or her approach to you be “client friendly.”
 Will phone calls be returned promptly?
 Will you be sent copies of court papers that he or she prepares, and that he or she receives from the other lawyer?
 Will you be sent copies of letters?
 Will you be advised on a periodic basis regarding the status of each phase of the case?
 Will he or she discuss strategy and options with you so that you can make informed decisions as to the direction of the case?